EU Commission: X spreads “illegal content” about the Middle East

 2023-10-11 05:20:23

-After false information about the Islamist Hamas attacks on Israel was spread on Elon Musk’s online platform X, the EU Commission took action.
+After false information regarding the Islamist Hamas attacks on Israel was spread on Elon Musk’s online platform X, the EU Commission took action.
 In a letter, EU Commissioner Thierry Breton reminded Musk of the obligation to delete illegal content.
 There are indications of images that have been manipulated or actually come from video games.
 Musk initially pretended to be ignorant.

 On the profile of Newly created accounts with connections to Hamas were also removed.